 Your target should be 20 g or more of protein post-exercise to max out the protein synthesis rate.
 But don’t neglect your protein and other nutrient needs throughout the day based on your weight, activity level, athletic goals, and other characteristics.

 Author’s tip: Blue Apron is 1 of our favorite meal delivery services.
 You can order meal kits or prepared meals.
 What’s great is that you can purchase as many meals as you wish with or without a subscription.
 Also, you can swap ingredients in various dishes to suit your needs.
-Find the details in my co-worker's tried-and-tested review.
+Find the details in our tried-and-tested review.

 Note that more recent research found that the post-workout window for protein intake may be longer than what's generally accepted to maximize the muscular response⁴.
 According to the same study, the window can be up to several hours or even longer.
 However, how long it can be depends on when you ate your pre-workout meal.
 Also, your body can absorb way more than 20 to 40 g of protein at a time, as previously thought⁵.